-How to get around in Johannesburg?
+How to get around in Johannesburg

 What is the best way to get around in Johannesburg if you don’t have an own car?
-I can recommend the following ways of Transportation:
+I can recommend the following ways of transportation:

 The local and cheapest way (average rate R10) of getting around in Johannesburg are the mini-bus taxis.
 These taxis are a 12-seater and it goes through town in different directions.

 This way of transportation was developed during the Apartheid era by black commuters, who had to travel long distances to and from work without easy access to transportation.
 You can find different big taxi stations in the city center of Johannesburg – called taxi ranks..

 - Getting around in Joburg by taxi requires a special knowledge – the sign language.
 The handsign is indicating to stop the taxi and to show them where you want to go.
 You are best adviced to speak to a local or ask the driver in one of the taxi ranks directly in order to find out how to get to your destination.

-Never take a mini-bus taxi when it is dark or if they are empty.
+- Never take a mini-bus taxi when it is dark or if they are empty.

-Gautrain is a super modern train.
-Gautrain comes along with three routes.
+Gautrain is a super modern train and comes along with three routes.
 Two routes within Johannesburg – from Santon to the Airport and from Santon to Rhodesfield.
 The third route connects Johannesburg and Pretoria – commuting between Park Station Joburg and Hatfield, Pretoria.
 If you want to use Gautrain you need to get a card which you upload with money.
 It’s about R 160 to get from Johannesburg Airport to Park Station Johannesburg.
 For sure it’s more expensive but it’s worth it.